ims-systems-00/ims-kb/docs/Our IMS/Our iMS.md

 # Users

-## Creating a User
+## Create a User

-To create a user, go to the `Create user` tab and fill in the form.

-User Type:
+To begin creating a new user, navigate to and click on the `Our iMS` button on the `Sidebar`, which is on the left-hand side.
+You will then see a drawer open from the sidebar containing the different pages within this module.

+Click on `Users` and then on the `Create user` tab.

+This is where you can add Users to the system.
+You must first select the `User type`.

+The `User type` selector is a drop-down menu, from which you can select from the following options:

++ Internal

-+ Internal Users have full time access to the system.
+    > This user will have full time access to the system.

++ External

-+ External Users can either have their access automatically expire within 1 to 5 days, or have the same full time access as an Internal User.
+    > This user can either have their access automatically expire within 1 to 5 days, or have the same full time access as an Internal User.

+*The form will differ slightly depending on this choice.
+These differences will be covered later in this section.*

+After selecting the relevant `User type`, you will then enter the `Email`, followed by the `First name`, `Last name`, `Job title` and `Working place` of the user in question.

+The `Working place` refers to whether the user is working **On-site** or **Remote**.
+This can be changed by the user themselves at any time from their Profile.

+For **Internal** users, you will then have the option to enter their `Salary` if you wish, followed by their `Line manager`.
+These are both optional fields and can be added/amended at any time from the users' profile page.

+For **External** users, you will instead have the option to control their `Access period.` This can vary from anywhere between **1 to 5 days** or **Full time** access.
+You can change or grant additional access at any time after creation.

+Finally, click `Confirm` to create the user.
+This will utilise 1 of your user licences which you will be able to see a summary of on the right side of this tab.
+After creating this user, the system will send out an email to allow them to verify their account.

+*Users must both be **verified** and be **assigned to a Business Unit** in order to access the system.
+Creating and assigning users to a Business Unit will be covered below.*

 ## Granting Access to Users